nathancarter/mocg/docs/pov-break-f-resources.md

 for iMovie are available on Apple's website [here](http://www.apple.com/findouthow/movies/) and [here](http://www.apple.com/support/imovie/).
+Mac users are also free to try OpenShot, as mentioned above.

 Linux users can [get OpenShot from its webpage](http://www.openshot.org/download/).
 Tutorials for OpenShot appear